 Elk Grove’s Newest School Honors City’s Tribal Past and Future

-The new school will ease overcrowding in a booming part of the city and symbolizes the growing bond with local Indigenous tribal members and elders.
+Miwok Village Elementary opened July 14 as Elk Grove Unified’s 43rd school.
+The new site will ease overcrowding in a booming part of the city and symbolizes the growing bond with local Indigenous tribal members and elders.

 Miwok Village sits on 10 acres of tribal land.
 The Wilton Rancheria Tribal Council worked with the Elk Grove Unified School District’ (EGUSD) on Miwok Village’s planning and design.
 The result was a school that will become a “kuchi honja,” the Miwok term for “a special place.”